Unleash/unleash/docs/deploy/migration-guide.md

 (**Work In Progress**: Will be finalized when we release the official v4 version).

-Before you upgrade we strongly recommends that you take a full [database backup](/database_backup), to make sure you can downgrade to version 3.
+Before you upgrade we strongly recommend that you take a full [database backup](/database_backup), to make sure you can downgrade to version 3.

 ### 1. Role-based Access Control (RBAC)